Hozukii/linked-blog-starter-md/School/English SL/IO BOW/IO Pygmalion's bride and Little red cap.md

 Global issue:
-The stereotypical and homogenous representation of women created in media and society which restricts the opportunity for women to express themselves freely which can lead to unbalanced power structures and gender roles in relationships.
+The stereotypical representation of women created by media and society which restricts the opportunity for women to express themselves freely which can lead to unbalanced power structures and gender roles in relationships.

 submissive and innocent portrayal of young women for "little red cap"

-\
+women to express

+Tron Legacy